-Also, cholesterol intakes should not ideally exceed 300 mg/day .
+Also, cholesterol intake should not ideally exceed 300 mg/day.

 Animal fats have a higher melting point and are solid at room temperature due to their high saturated fatty acids content.
-However, plant fats (oils) tend to have a lower melting point and hence are liquid at room temperatures because of their high content of unsaturated fatty acids, the exception being coconut & palm kernel oil [1,2,7].
+However, plant fats (oils) tend to have a lower melting point and are, therefore, liquid at room temperatures because of their high content of unsaturated fatty acids, with the exception being coconut & palm kernel oil.
+[1,2,7]

-Researchers have found a positive association between total saturated fats, trans fats intake and low-density lipoprotein (LDL) cholesterol concentration leading to an increased risk of coronary heart disease [1,2,3].
-Similarly, high saturated fats intake can affect glucose/ insulin metabolism and can possibly increase diabetes risk .
+Researchers have found a positive association between total saturated fats, trans fats intake and low-density lipoprotein (LDL) cholesterol concentration leading to an increased risk of coronary heart disease.
+[1,2,3] Similarly, high saturated fats intake can affect glucose/ insulin metabolism and can possibly increase the risk of diabetes

 Certain studies have also found a positive association between increased saturated and trans fats intake with obesity and body weight .